Los Enchiladas!: Cast and locations

-The cast is composed of many of Mitch's comedian friends and rounded out by local Minnesota actors.
+The cast is composed of many of Hedberg's comedian friends and rounded out by local Minnesota actors.

-Three different local restaurants were used to portray the film's restaurant; one for the dining room scenes, a second for the kitchen scenes, and a third for the outside of the restaurant, which was a Chi-Chi's that Mitch actually worked at many years before and was the main inspiration for the ridiculously inauthentic Los Enchiladas.
+Three different local restaurants were used to portray the film's restaurant: Boca Chica for the dining room scenes, Gabe's By The Park for the kitchen scenes, and Chi-Chi's at Maplewood Mall for the outside of the restaurant, the last of which Hedberg actually worked at many years before and was the main inspiration for the ridiculously inauthentic Los Enchiladas.

 Availability

 Los Enchiladas! premiered at the 1999 Sundance Film Festival, and has only been shown publicly a handful of times since, at comedy festivals and tributes to the deceased director, such as the one at the Paramount Theatre in Anderson, Indiana on August 12, 2010.
-It has never been publicly released for purchase or download, although Mitch's fanbase has expressed a continuing desire for the film to become available.
+It has never been publicly released for purchase or download.

 In April 2011, an unofficial workprint copy was released on various torrent and peer-to-peer sites.
 This release was opposed by Hedberg's widow, Lynn Shawcroft, who is working towards a wider release of the film.